heybethfrench/LWC-file-upload-parse-palindrome/README.md

 - Convert to datatable
 - Conditionally render the file upload input
 - Line 40 in FileUploadHelper, use only Regex

+#DONE
-- Try to get rid of nested for loops
+- Removed nested for loops

 # Salesforce DX Project: Next Steps